RustyRoboticsBV/Rusty.Pawns/README.md

 # Composable Character Controller

 A modular 2.5D character controller framework for Godot 4, written in C#.
-It's intended for complex character movement, where:
+It's designed for complex character movement, where:
-- Multiple movement types may be active at the same time.
+- Multiple movement types can be active simultaneously.
 - Movement is condition-driven.
 - Movement actions can influence each other.
-- Player(s) and NPCs share underlying behavior.
+- Players and NPCs share underlying behavior.

-Instead of a single monolithic controller, characters are built from a core *pawn* node, several reusable *component* nodes and a character-specific *driver* node.
+Instead of a single monolithic controller, characters are composed from a core *pawn* node, several reusable *component* nodes and a character-specific *driver* node.

-The framework uses Godot's 3D physics system.
-Movement is constrained to a 2D plane.
+The framework uses Godot's 3D physics system, while constraining movement to a 2D plane.

+## Installation
+1. Download the repository.
+2. Extract the contents of the `Scripts` folder into your Godot project's resource folder.
+3. Press the `Build Project` button.

+A C# build of Godot is required.

 ## Architecture

-Characters are built from three parts:
+Characters consist of three parts:
 - Pawn: The core node that manages components and runs the movement pipeline.
 - Components: Child nodes that implement behavior.
-- Drivers: Character-specific controllers that translate player input or AI decisions into movement/action requests for the pawn's components.
+- Drivers: Character-specific nodes that control the pawn and its components, using player input or AI decisions.

-The scene tree structure is:
+Scene tree structure:
 ```
 Driver
 └ Pawn